mcarvin8/ava-sf-devops/README.md

 This org model uses a manifest file (package.xml) to run incremental deployments.

-All jobs use the sfdx-git-delta plugin will create a incremental package.xml by comparing the changes between the current commit and previous commit.
+All jobs use the sfdx-git-delta plugin to create a incremental package.xml via the git diff.

 The packages created in each job are checked to search for Apex Classes, Apex Triggers, and Connected Apps.